 Lens Dislocation

+Lens dislocation is a very uncommon complication of cataract surgery that involves moving the lens implant from its intended place.
 It can happen in eyes with weak zonules (the fibers that hold the lens capsule).
 Weak zonules may be caused by a history of eye trauma, genetic disposition, or complex cataract surgery.
 If significant, it can reduce the vision and require additional surgery.

-Choose the Best Cataract Surgery in Austin
+Eyes on Excellence: Opt for the Best Cataract Surgery in Austin, Texas

 FAQ